-CERTIFICATE FOR RESOLUTION
+CERTIFICATE FO OR RESOLUTION

-THE STATE OF TEXAS 8 COUNTY OF TRAVIS ş
+THE STATE OF TEXAS §

+COUNTY OF TRAVIS §

-The undersigned officer of the Board of Commissioners ("Board") of Travis County Emergency Services District No. 2 hereby certifies as follows:
+Emergency Services District No. 2 hereby certific of Commissioners ("Board") of Travis County es as follows: mergency Services District No. 2 ("District")

-The Board of Travis County Emergency Services District No. 2 ("District") convened in regular session on the 13th day of September, 2018, at the regular designated meeting place, and the following officers and members of the Board:
+convened in special session on the 3 rd day of C place, and the following officers and members of October 2019, at the regular designated meeting

 Michael Bessner - President

 Rico Reyes - Vice President

-Robert Turner - Secretary
+Robert Turner -

-Mike Howe - Treasurer
+Treasurer

-April Griffin - Assistant Treasurer
+Assistant Treasurer

-were present, except Commissioner(s) , thus constituting a quorum.
-Among other business, a:
+were present, except Commissioner(s)other business, a: , thus constituting a quorum.
+Among

-RESOLUTION ADOPTING BUDGET
+RESOLUTION AD OPTING BUDGET

-was introduced for the consideration of the Board.
-It was then moved and seconded that the Resolution Adopting Budget ("Resolution") be adopted, and, after discussion, the motion prevailed and carried by majority vote.
+was introduced for the consideration of the Boa Resolution Adopting Budget ("Resolution") b prevailed and carried by majority vote. ard.
+It was then moved and seconded that the e adopted, and, after discussion, the motion